hisoka7i/Interpreter/README.md

             d.8.i: We need to take care of the operator precedence d.8.ii: Same type can appear in mulitple positions.
 Validity of a token's position now depends on the context.
 It heavily depends on the language and what operators and what syntax that you have allowed for the programming language. d.8.iii: We are write a String function in our ast so that it will become easy to debug
+    e.
+We are not going to have postfix operator.
+We are only going to have prefix operator.
+    f.
+We are going to have infix operators.
+They appear in binary operands.
+    g.
+Order of operations is critical.
+    h.
+Look at the parser code and then look at the theory.

+Implementing the Pratt parser
+    a.
+Whenever expression token is encountered parsing functions are called to called to parse appropriate expressions and return an ast node representation this.
+    b.
+Creating prefix and inflix parse function.

 To do list
     1. Our lexer only supports ASCII characters instead of full Unicode range.